Solid Realtime for Prisma

 In your Solid Start project, create a .ts file in src/lib (conventionally realtime.ts), and write the following:

-jsx// src/lib/realtime import { PrismaClient } from "@prisma/client"; import { prismaLoadState } from "solid-realtime"; const prisma = new PrismaClient(); const prismaRealtimeClient = async (lastCheckTime?: Date) => { "use server"; return prismaLoadState(prisma, ["countries"], lastCheckTime, 5000); }; export { prisma, prismaRealtimeClient };
+jsx// src/lib/realtime import { PrismaClient } from "@prisma/client"; import { prismaLoadState } from "solid-realtime"; const prisma = new PrismaClient(); const prismaRealtimeClient = async (lastCheckTime?: Date) => { "use server"; return prismaLoadState(prisma, ["countries"], lastCheckTime, 5000); }; export { prisma, prismaRealtimeClient };In the above file, we are initializing the Prisma client, and defining a PrismaClient wrapper as a Solid Start server function.
+The

-function:- Input:
+prismaRealtimeClientfunction:- Input:

-An optional argument that represents the last timestamp when database polling was performed.- Output:
+lastCheckTimeAn optional argument that represents the last timestamp when database polling was performed.- Output:

-A function from solid-realtime that produces a Prisma client in a Solid Start context and loads the database's initial state and its possible changes.
-Takes as arguments:prisma
+prismaLoadStateA function from solid-realtime that produces a Prisma client in a Solid Start context and loads the database's initial state and its possible changes.
+Takes as arguments:prismaPrisma client["countries"]list of tables to be watched.lastCheckTime5000time interval between checks in the polling (ms)

 Create a route or component and include the following in its jsx:

-jsxconst { store } = createDatabaseWatcher( prismaRealtimeClient, ["countries"], prismaConnectFromClient );
+jsxconst { store } = createDatabaseWatcher( prismaRealtimeClient, ["countries"], prismaConnectFromClient );The

-The connector function that performs database polling from the client that callsprismaLoadState
+prismaRealtimeClientA Solid Start server function that wraps the Prisma client.["countries"]The list of tables to be watched.prismaConnectFromClientThe connector function that performs database polling from the client that callsprismaLoadStateOutput:

-A store where a key is a table name and a value is a list of table records.
+storeA store where a key is a table name and a value is a list of table records.

 In a .jsx component, the result looks like this: